 “You don’t know me or know whether what I’m telling you is the truth or whatever else, but you’re playing along just like that?”

-Qiao Qiao shrugged her shoulders.
+Qiao Qiao shrugged.
 “It’s instinct that you’re not that kind of person.”

 Jacky laughed.
 “Are you serious?
 What if your instinct fails?
 How would you know I’m not…” He slipped his hand around her shoulders again.